How to use the archives

 A form (including a price list) is available for reproduction orders; please state the written material to be reproduced and the type of reproduction as well as any special requests when you complete the form.
 Moreover, please place identification strips.

 The archival record to be reproduced must not be taken out of the container; even if only parts of a unit is to be reproduced; it must be handed to the support staff member on duty in the reading room with the reproduction order in its entirety.
 The reproductions will then be available at the cash desk of the Austrian State Archives or may be posted to you on request.

 Illustrations showing archival records from the Austrian State Archives or extracts from these may only be published with the consent of the Archives against payment of the reproduction charge, and stating the source of the illustration.

 Rules concerning reproductions of archival records from the Haus-, Hof- und Staatsarchiv may deviate from the above as microfilming and photography have been outsourced to private-sector companies.

 Food, beverages and smoking are prohibited in the reading room.
-You may consume refreshments you have brought with you in the recreation zone outside the reading room (separate smoking and non-smoking areas).
+You may consume refreshments you have brought with you in the recreation zone outside the reading room.
 Vending machines for coffee, soft drinks and snacks are located in the recreation zone.